Jonathan Taylor Player Prop Bets for NFL Week 10 | Indianapolis vs. Jacksonville 11/14/2021

 Season Stats

-- The Colts have called a pass in 55.8% of their plays from scrimmage this year while running the ball 44.2% of the time.
-This offensive attack ranks fifth in the NFL in points scored.
+- The Colts have run 55.8% passing plays and 44.2% rushing plays this season.
+They rank fifth in the NFL in scoring.

 - Click over to SISportsbook and find the latest player props and odds for Taylor's matchup with the Jaguars.